Your Offer of Study

 Find out more about adding or withdrawing courses after enrolment or once your courses have begun.

 Declining an offer

-If you decide not to study at Victoria University of Wellington, you can decline your Offer of Study online.
+If you decide not to study at the University, you can decline your Offer of Study online.
 You can also decline by mail, either by crossing out your printed offer, signing it and returning it, or by writing to the Enrolment Office stating that you wish to decline your offer.

 Completing your enrolment

 Once you return your offer, and any conditions and requirements have been met, you will receive a Confirmation of Study.
 This will confirm the details of your programme of study, showing any changes you may have made to your Offer of Study.